nsBel/home-money/README.md

 `npm run dev`.

-Be sure that file db.json in the root directory of the app
+Be sure that file db.json in the root directory of the app.
+There also u can find username and pass for the app, or create your own